-The project is now a year and a half old and has entered its 'concrete' stage.
-All the thirty persons who consistently attend the sessions are women.
+The project is now 1.5 years old and has entered its 'concrete' stage.
+All 30 persons who consistently attend the sessions are women.
 One of the interviewed participants is the grandmother of a pupil attending the school.
-It would be relevant to refer here to the claim by Paul Belanger, Director of UNESCO's Institute of Education (Hamburg), that 'Grand-parenthood will become a significant issue in the transition towards learning societies."
-(Belanger, in Symeonides, 1996, p.68), although we feel that it would be more accurate to use the term 'Grand-motherhood' in such contexts.
-This would be particularly relevant to countries like Malta and Cyprus where size is small, where public childcare facilities are lacking and where the extended family still makes its presence is felt given that family and community ties are particularly strong.
-(Mayo, 1997, p.130).
-[29]
+It would be relevant to refer here to the claim by Paul Belanger, Director of UNESCO's Institute of Education

+(Hamburg), that 'Grand-parenthood will become a significant issue in the transition towards learning societies' (Belanger, cited in Symeonides, 1996, p.
+68), although we feel that it would be more accurate to use the term 'Grand-motherhood' in such contexts.
+This would be particularly relevant to countries like Malta and Cyprus where size is small, where public a specialist in Creative Arts among primary school children.
+Given the importance of a language of international currency in a micro-state context (Bray, 1991; Baldacchino & Mayo, 1996), it is not surprising that parents chose, as the other priority area, the teaching of English.